 We have all come across the many news reports on tech entrepreneurs who have raised millions, turned their startups into unicorns or have gone public on the stock market.
-But like with every tale, these success stories also began in a small humble office with a dream that didn’t seem possible and included many hurdles and disappointments on the way to success.
+But like with every tale, these success stories also began in a small humble office with a dream that didn’t seem possible and included many hurdles and disappointments on the road to success.
 How did it all begin?
 What did the early days in a company that made it to the top look like?
 And what can entrepreneurs that are only getting started learn from those that have already made it?
 All of this and much more will be featured here in our new series “It all started with…”

 What was the atmosphere like in those years?

-What did your office/home look like?
+How did your office/home look like?

-Who was the competition, the nemesis?
+Who was the competition, your nemesis?

-Erez Naveh’s Do's and Don'ts tips:
+Edan Evantal's Do's and Don'ts tips: